 During the time that I spent in Kaziranga National Park in Assam, I took an elephant ride through part of the park in the hope of sighting rhinoceros.
 My elephant was one of 4 or 5 which set out through the elephant grass, so named because it’s so tall in parts that you could almost hide an elephant in it.
 Several of the other elephants were loaded up with families of Indians who were touring their own country, whilst my elephant had the mahout up front, and a park’s ranger seated behind me.
 It’s mandatory when elephants are used, where rhinoceros may be encountered, that an armed ranger is included in the group.
 Our ranger was carrying a shotgun.

 The result of that encounter was that ringing in my ears was all I got, no photo of the incident or the rhinos.
-Fortunately a little while latter we came across another rhinoceros who was happily grazing with a myna bird perched on his back.
+Fortunately, a little while later we came across another rhinoceros who was happily grazing with a myna bird perched on his back.
 He looked up, and the photograph above was the result!